usnistgov/esc-antenna-cover/README.md

 ### MATLAB

-Add the circlecover directory to your matlab path.
+Add the circle-cover/circlecover directory to your matlab path.

 See the documentation help min\_cover for usage.

-See the example in circlecover/test/CircleCoverTest.m
+See the example in circlecover/test/CircleCoverTest.m :

     esc_loc_x = [1771380,1769310,1769790,1768380,176739,1764690,...